 This can also mean that your bra won’t just carelessly push your breasts to the center, reducing the strain from your back.

 It’s almost impossible to have supportive bras without there being padding in the cups, especially for big breasts.
 It also can’t be just any cups.
 Flexible foam ones are the most recommended to accommodate every breast’s shape and size, which are not the same in different women.
 When your breasts are properly supported, your back can relax in its natural form and not get dragged down in the front in a slouching position.

 Since this is about supporting the back, the back band is what you should be looking at because it could directly affect it.
-Having a high back band is what’s recommended.
+Having a high back band seen in back smoothing bras is what’s recommended.
 It directly supports your upper back, which is the part that hurts the most when it’s strained by the breasts’ weight.

 Racerback style bras are popular for their high back support.
 The straps meet at the center of the upper back, the fabric forming an X on the inside of the shoulder blades.
 It’s the perfect spot to provide support on, making the upper back almost free from the strain of carrying the breasts’ weight.